Hexi Corridor: Ming and Qing dynasties

+Modern era

+The Hexi Corridor, along with the rest of Gansu, was seized by Hui Muslim warlords in 1911 following the collapse of the Qing dynasty and the onset of the Warlord Era.
+These warlords established the Ma clique, which declared its allegiance to the newly-formed Kuomintang government in 1927.
+In August 1949, Gansu was captured by the People's Liberation Army during the final stages of the Chinese Civil War.

+The Lanzhou–Xinjiang railway, which runs through the Hexi Corridor, began construction in 1952 and opened in 1963.
+In 1987, the Mogao Caves were listed as a UNESCO World Heritage Site.
+The Lanzhou–Xinjiang high-speed railway, also passing through the Hexi Corridor, began construction in 2009 and opened in 2014.
+In 2025, the Chinese government announced a plan to construct a 1000 km "national heritage route" along the Hexi Corridor, which is expected to be completed in ten years.

 Geography and climate

 The Hexi Corridor is a long, narrow passage stretching for some 1000 km from the steep Wushaolin hillside near the modern city of Lanzhou to the Jade Gate at the border of Gansu and Xinjiang.
 There are many fertile oases along the path, watered by rivers flowing from the Qilian Mountains, such as the Shiyang, Jinchuan, Ejin (Heihe), and Shule Rivers.

 A strikingly inhospitable environment surrounds this chain of oases: the snow-capped Qilian Mountains (the so-called "southern mountains" or "Nanshan") to the south; the Beishan ("northern mountains") mountainous area, the Alashan Plateau, and the vast expanse of the Gobi desert to the north.

 Geologically, the Hexi Corridor belongs to a Cenozoic foreland basin system on the northeast margin of the Tibetan Plateau.

 The ancient trackway formerly passed through Haidong, Xining and the environs of Juyan Lake, serving an effective area of about 215000 km2.
 It was an area where mountain and desert limited caravan traffic to a narrow trackway, where relatively small fortifications could control passing traffic.

 There are several major cities along the Hexi Corridor.
 In western Gansu Province is Dunhuang (Shazhou), then Yumen, then Jiayuguan, then Jiuquan (Suzhou), then Zhangye (Ganzhou) in the center, then Jinchang, then Wuwei (Liangzhou) and finally Lanzhou in the southeast.
 In the past, Dunhuang was part of the area known as the Western Regions.
 South of Gansu Province, in the middle just over the provincial boundary, lies the city of Xining, the capital of Qinghai Province.
 Xining used to be the chief commercial hub of the Hexi Corridor.

 The Jiayuguan fort guards the western entrance to China.
 It is located in Jiayuguan pass at the narrowest point of the Hexi Corridor, some 6 km southwest of the city of Jiayuguan.
 The Jiayuguan fort is the first fortification of Great Wall of China in the west.